adoc-box/Earthquake_Telescopes/README.md

 ## Version 1.0

 ### Update 2023-12-29
-- Uploaded Earthquake dataset and Asttronomical observatories and telescopes location.
+- Uploaded earthquake dataset and location of astronomical observatories and telescopes.

 ## Files in this repository: